Welcome to Stark County Ohio Informational Website

 FAQs

-How can I search property records in Stark County?
+How do I look up property records in Stark County, Ohio?

-Residents can use Form DTE 26 for real property or Form DTE 49 for manufactured/mobile homes.
-These forms help the Auditor adjust records and assessments promptly.
+File official Form DTE 26 for standard real estate or Form DTE 49 for manufactured/mobile homes directly with the Auditor’s office to adjust your valuation.